luckson1024/waitlistJS/docs/POSTMAN_API_TESTING_GUIDE.md

 ---

+## 5. Import the Database Schema
+- Use phpMyAdmin to import `database/myzuwa_schema.sql` before testing.
+- Ensure your `.env` is set up for your MySQL database and SSL if available.

+---

-## 5. Test the Email Capture Endpoint
+## 6. Test the Email Capture Endpoint
 ### a.
 Create a New Request
 1. Click "+ New" > "HTTP Request".
 2. Set method to `POST`.